 MEN’S SUIT STYLES

 First you need to decide the kind of look you want to go for (read more about different suit styles).
 If the occasion is black-tie, try and choose nothing but a tuxedo or a 3-piece suit; if the occasion is formal or celebratory in nature, a 2-piece suit is a fine option.
 If you want to start with having just one pair of suit that will meet all your needs, go for a navy blue or charcoal grey 2-piece suit.
 They have a sharp look suitable for the office and still look youthful enough for other social events.
 Black is deemed to be a universal color but we recommend against having it as your only suit as it may look too stark.
 Avoid choosing patterned suits too since they are easy to remember and people will know you are wearing the same suit every time.
-If you are not going to wear the suit to the office, feel free to make the fit a little snug and appearance fashionable.
+If you are not going to wear the suit to the office, feel free to make the fit a little snug and appearance fashionable by going with prints and lighter shades.

 HOW SHOULD A SUIT FIT